 Health Care in the USA has changed significantly in recent years (and may change rapidly again after this writing) thanks to the Affordable Care Act (ACA), also known as "ObamaCare," but the basic function of this insurance is still the same.
 Thanks to the ACA, businesses that employ more than 50 people are required to offer health insurance to their employees or be faced with substantial tax penalties (\$4,000-\$6,000 per person).
 Called "Group Insurance," these policies keep costs down by dividing the cost between the business and the employees and by also dividing the risk.
 Group Insurance is almost always the best option because it costs less and pays better benefits.
 Smaller businesses don't face this penalty, but most will still try to offer some sort of insurance plan.
-Most employees are usually even more interested in their employees' welfare.
+Most employers actually want to take care of their workers.
+Business owners with only a few employees are usually even more interested in their employees' welfare.
 If you're able to take advantage of a health care plan through your employer, do so.